-Category: Deferred Sales Trust
+Category: Sales Trust

 A man and woman in formal suits are observing a clipboard, suggesting they are reviewing important information or documents.
 The setting appears to be indoors, likely in a business environment.
 They both display professional attire indicative of their roles as businesspersons.